ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisibility-rules.md

 ---
 date: 2023-07-04
 description: You know if a number divides by 2, 3, 5, or 10.
 But don't you wonder about 7?
-And don't you wonder about why?
+And don't you know about why?
 They didn't teach me that in school, but it displays some interesting and approachable maths.
 tag: Mathematics, Numbers
 title: Divisibility Rules
 ---